letsencrypt/acme-spec/draft-barnes-acme.md

   * the scheme field is set to "http" if the "tls" field in the response is present and set to false, and "https" otherwise;
   * the domain field is set to the domain name being verified; and
-  * the path field is the path provided in the response.
+  * the path field is the path computed from the validation JWS (see above).
 2. Verify that the resulting URI is well-formed.
 3. Dereference the URI using an HTTP or HTTPS GET request.
 If using HTTPS, the ACME server MUST ignore the certificate provided by the HTTPS server.